lavenklau/live3d/README.md

 This project aims to provide an code framework for efficiently solving the inverse homogenization problems to design microstructure.

+This repository is a duplication of [lavenklau/homo3d](https://github.com/lavenklau/homo3d), renamed to avoid potential naming conflicts with the existing repository [3D Homogenization of cellular materials](https://ww2.mathworks.cn/matlabcentral/fileexchange/67457-3d-homogenization-of-cellular-materials) on MATLAB Central.

 ### dependency

 * OpenVDB